Get

-You know that something strange is going on with your cat, he appears to be skinny and may even be losing weight, yet his appetite has never been better!
-What could be causing this, and do you need to worry?
+You know that something strange is going on with your cat if they are always hungry but keep getting skinny.
+So what could be causing this?
 This article explores some of the common reasons this could be occurring, and what you should do.
-One thing is for sure though, weight loss can be the sign of a health issue and should be taken seriously.
+One thing is for sure though, weight loss can be a sign of a health issue and should be taken seriously.

 The 6 Causes of Weight Loss Despite a Good Appetite